 Atletico Madrid striker Diego Costa has withdrawn from the Spain squad with a leg injury.

-The Brazil-born 25-year-old, who has won two caps for his homeland, confirmed his wish to play for Spain and was named in the squad to face Equatorial Guinea and South Africa.
+The Brazil-born 25-year-old, who has won two caps for his homeland, and was named in the squad to face Equatorial Guinea and South Africa.

 He qualifies through residency having joined Atletico in 2007.

 Costa played for Brazil against Russia and Italy in March, but friendly games do not commit international players.

 He was left out of the Brazil squad for June's Confederations Cup and is not tied to one country until he has played in an official competitive game.

 He has scored 13 goals in 13 La Liga appearances this season.

 for the upcoming friendlies with Chile and Honduras.

 Scolari added that "Spain should respect Brazil's right to choose its players" and accused Costa of "turning his back on the dream of millions".

 Speaking last week, Costa admitted the decision to switch allegiance was a difficult one.

 "It was very difficult to choose between the country where you were born and the country that has given you everything," he said.